LacunaSoftware/docs/docs.en-us/articles/pki-guide/signatures.md

 > An electronic signature, or e-signature, refers to data in electronic form, which is logically associated with other data in electronic form and which is used by the signatory to sign.

-In this sense, an electronic signature can be understood as a wide range of processes for associating a **signer** to a **document** through some kind of **commitment** (for instance the commitment to comply with the document's contents, or the commitment of having witnessed the agreement).
+In this sense, an electronic signature can be understood as a wide range of processes for associating a **signer** to an **electronic document** through some kind of **commitment** (for instance the commitment to comply with the document's contents, or the commitment of having witnessed an agreement).

 > [!NOTE]
 > The terms *signatory* and *signer* are symnonyms.
 We use the latter.